Filler

 In the usual movement people think of when they hear the word "shimmy", the hips make an up-and-down or side-to-side motion.
 In a forward-and-back shimmy, the hips make a forward-and-back motion.

-Don't perform this one in public until you're certain your movement truly looks like a tiny vibration instead of pelvic thrusts.
-If in doubt, ask a non-dancer to watch you do it and give you a critique.
+Don't perform this one in public until you're certain your movement truly looks like a small, relaxed shimmy instead of pelvic thrusts.
+If in doubt, ask an experienced dancer to watch you do it and give you a critique.

-When practicing this, keep the small of your back relaxed to avoid possible injury.
+When practicing this, keep the small of your back relaxed to avoid possible injury, and don't drill it for too long at one time.
+Your glutes (butt cheeks) must also stay relaxed.
+When I teach this shimmy, the most common mistake my students make is to allow the glutes to become tense.
 Your feet should be in the customary belly dance position of about shoulder width or slightly less apart, toes pointing straight forward, knees relaxed.

 --Shira